 Regarding the "Eligibility Checklist" section, mark "Yes" or "No" to indicate the participant's eligibility status with respect to blood pressure, systolic and diastolic.
 If the participant is blood pressure-eligible, then proceed to answer the next item, "Is this participant's English comprehension and fluency adequate?"
 In general, an eighth-grade reading level is required for comprehension of data collection forms and intervention materials.
 Check the appropriate response.
 If the response is "No," then the participant is not eligible and the form is complete.
 If the response is "Yes," then proceed to the next item, "In the opinion of the clinic staff, is this participant an appropriate candidate for ACT?"
 If "No," enter an explanation in the box provided (the participant is not eligible and the form is complete).
 If "Yes," then proceed to the next item, "Is this person still willing to participate in the trial?"
+Check the appropriate response is "Yes," then proceed to the next item, and the form is complete).
+If "Yes," then proceed to the next item, "Is this person still willing to participate in the trial?"
 Check the appropriate response.
 If the response is "Yes," then answer the final question, "Is this participant eligible for randomization?"
 The response to this item should reflect the participant's overall eligibility status after completing all three screening visits (SV0, SV1, and SV2).